 Chronic hepatitis B can be HBeAg-positive or -negative.
 This means a specific hepatitis B antigen (HBeAg) is present (positive) or is not present (negative) in your blood.
 High levels of HBV DNA and liver enzymes may be present in both of these types of chronic hepatitis.
 This points to an active viral infection and increased risk of liver damage.

-- HBeAg-positive and have high levels of HBV DNA, and your liver enzymes are above the normal level for 3 to 6 months.
+- HBeAg-positive or negative, have high levels of HBV DNA, and your liver enzymes are above the normal level for 3 to 6 months.

 - Either HBeAg-positive or negative, have high levels of HBV DNA, and have cirrhosis.